-Arguably the most important step of buying a house and land package is the research you do prior to anything commencing.
-You should have a solid understanding of the type of home you’re after, the size of the land you’d like, and any customisable features you’d like in your home.
-This could help you make a decision on whether you want a turnkey package or a house and land package.
-Also research potential locations of your home to see if they have the amenities you’ll need, like schools, public transport, shops, and hospitals.
+Arguably the most important thing a person buying a house and land package should do prior to signing on the dotted line is research.
+You should enter any decision with a solid understanding of the type of home you’re after, how much land you’d like, and any must-haves that need to be included in your home.
+Those factors, as well as other important considerations such as your desired location and your need for amenities like schools and public transport, could help you decide whether you want a turnkey package or a house and land package.

-You should also do research on potential developers and their builders.
+You should also research any potential developers and their builders.
 Shop around for the best price and look at previous builds they’ve completed to get an idea of how your home could look.